Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Best Francesinha Porto Sandwich

-MAP.
-O Afonso is ranked as one of the Porto best restaurants for a Francesinha – and it does not disappoint!
+O Afonso is ranked as one of the top Porto restaurants for a Francesinha – and it does not disappoint!
 From the welcoming waitstaff to traditional snacks to the main dish as well as the complimentary post-meal port wine, we were impressed every step of the way.
-The place is so well-known for their version of the sandwich that the late Anthony Bourdain dined at O Afonso.
+The place is so well-known for their version of the sandwich, the late Anthony Bourdain dined at O Afonso.

-Pro Tip: Café Santiago is another Porto institution that excels at making a fabulous Francesinha sandwich.
-While we thought it was certainly a tasty and decadent meal, no Francesinha is made the same…and we give the nod to the sandwiches at O Afonso.
-Lado B is another Porto food institution known for their version of the sandwich (they even make a veggie Francesinha!) and we look forward to trying it on our next Porto visit!
+Café Santiago is another Porto food institution that excels at making a fabulous Francesinha.
+While we thought it was certainly a tasty and decadent meal, no Francesinha is made the same…and we give the nod to O Afonso.
+Lado B is also known for their version of the sandwich and they even make a veggie Francesinha.

 #3 Bacalhau com Natas